 The US Nitrogen court, after carefully reviewing the language of the provision, found compelling the fact that the provision did not obligate US Nitrogen to indemnify or hold harmless Weatherly for third party liability created by Weatherly’s negligence.
 The provision only limited Weatherly’s exposure to US Nitrogen.
 Accordingly, the provision was not within the purview of the Georgia anti-indemnification and unless otherwise prohibited, the provision was enforceable.
 Finding that no other statute otherwise prohibited the provision, the US Nitrogen court ruled in Weatherly’s favor.

-Maine, unlike Georgia, does not have an anti-indemnification statute on its books.
-However, in Maine, indemnification provisions that indemnify a party for its own negligence are “looked on with disfavor by the courts” and are only upheld where unequivocal language reflects an intention to provide such broad indemnification.
+ME, unlike Georgia, does not have an anti-indemnification statute on its books.
+However, in ME, indemnification provisions that indemnify a party for its own negligence are “looked on with disfavor by the courts” and are only upheld where unequivocal language reflects an intention to provide such broad indemnification.
 See Emery v.
 Waterhouse Co., 467 A.2d 986 (Me.
 1983).
-Accordingly, indemnification provisions are enforceable in Maine so long as the parties make their intent to shift the risk clear.
+Accordingly, indemnification provisions are enforceable in ME so long as the parties make their intent to shift the risk clear.
 Conversely and for comparative purposes, even where their intent is clear, such risk-allocation is impermissible in Georgia.

 Parties seeking to shift the risk of third party liability from one party to another in ME – and beyond – should pay careful attention to the jurisdiction that will govern the agreement and the distinction between indemnification provisions and limitation of liability provisions.
 If you have concerns or questions related to indemnification or limitation of liability provisions in your contract, we can help.